jesussantiagoramos/GettingAndCleaningData/Codebook.md

-UCI HAR DATASET CODE BOOK
+Codebook.md
 ========================
 Introduction
 ------------
-This file contains information about the variables included in the *UCAHARData.txt* and *UCAHARAverage.txt* files.
+This file contains information about the variables included in the "*UCAHARData.txt*" and "*UCAHARAverage.txt*" files.
 These files contain two independent tidy data sets that are the result of running the Run_analysis.R script.

 The information is divided in three sections: